-As at April 2016 there were 501 food premises in the Borough.
-Of these 391 were restaurants, cafes, canteens or other caterers, and 97 were retailers.
+As at April 2017 there were 503 food premises in the Borough.
+Of these 391 were restaurants, cafes, canteens or other caterers, and 98 were retailers.
 The remainder are made up of small scale producers and distributors.
-152 premises fall into the high risk categories of A to C. Category A requires inspection at 6 month intervals, category B at 12 month intervals and category C at 18 month intervals in accordance with Food Safety Code of Practice issued by the Food Standards Agency.
-Included in the total number of businesses are 17 premises which are yet to receive an inspection as they are recently opened.
+157 premises fall into the high risk categories of A to C. Category A requires inspection at 6 month intervals, category B at 12 month intervals and category C at 18 month intervals in accordance with Food Safety Code of Practice issued by the Food Standards Agency.
+Included in the total number of businesses are 18 premises which are yet to receive an inspection as they are recently opened.
 Presently there are no approved establishments operating within the Borough.
 The service advises and inspects the in-house and external catering provision at the Derby Race meetings including the mobile traders.

-Environmental Health Services is based at the Town Hall, and the service is available from 9am to 5pm Monday to Friday although a substantial proportion now only open in the evening necessitating out of hours visits.
+Environmental Health Services is based at the Town Hall, and the service is available from 9am to 5pm Monday to Friday although a substantial proportion of premises now only open in the evening necessitating out of hours visits.
 In the event of a major incident or an outbreak of food poisoning, there are arrangements for contacting senior officers outside of normal office hours.

 A significant proportion of catering establishments are operated by people whose first language is not English.
-Arrangements are in place for professional translation of necessary documentation and use of interpreters in relevant cases.
+In rare circumstances arrangements are in place for professional translation of necessary documentation and use of interpreters.